meganparadowski/LAMP_application/README.md

   3. a pymysql program
   4. a resulting HTML page
   5. a SQL script to create and populate a mock dataset (made up data)

+Note: in order for this application to work on the web, one would need a python program called "credentials" with a host, username, password, and database name.
+I have not included my credentials file in this repository.